mattjohndavidson/scratch_analysis/README.md

 ## About Scratch Explorer
 We provide this tool to help interested users explore this large database.
 Using this tool, users are able to search the database of Scratch projects to locate and view existing projects.
-They are also able to explore which coding features are important in popular projects.
+They are also able to explore which coding features are important in popular Scratch projects.

 ### Example Users
 1. A middle school CS teacher is looking for examples of Scratch projects that illustrate various programming aspects well to show as an example in class.
 She doesn’t want to search through individual projects and assess each one to find suitable projects.
 She would like to use a simple search function to find potential projects.